Database Internals

 About the Author

-Alex is an Infrastructure Engineer, Apache Cassandra Committer, working on building data infrastructure and processing pipelines.
-He’s interested in CS Theory, algorithms, Distributed Systems, understanding how things work and sharing it with others through blog posts, articles and conference talks.
+Alex is an Infrastructure Engineer, Apache Cassandra Committer and PMC Member, working on building data infrastructure and processing pipelines.
+He’s interested in algorithms, Databases, Distributed Systems, understanding how things work and sharing it with others through blog posts, articles and conference talks.

 Feedback, Reviews and Testimonies